FarronF/limerick-council-meetings/meetings/2016/09/19-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City & County Council - 18-07-16.md

 established by resolution of the Council in accordance with the provisions set out in Section

-49a of the Local Government Act, 2001, as amended.--- 15
+49a of the Local Government Act, 2001, as amended.
+---
+15

 The Public Participation Network had nomination rights for 5 seats on the LCDC.
 4